fraterrisus/walkthroughs/dragon-wars/walkthrough-0.md

 The game generally does a nice job at providing equipment upgrades at the right time, instead of forcing you to buy them.
 You'll farm enough gold to buy your first round of equipment in Purgatory, but it's optional.
 From then you may not buy another piece of armor or weaponry until Freeport, which is almost 2/3 of the way through the game.

 When you do go to sell stuff, you can largely sell anything anywhere for half of its purchase price.
-The useful places to sell things are the Purgatory Black Market, the Lansk Undercity shops, the Byzanople Siege Camp Black Market, and the Mud Toad souvenir shop.
-Several items have no purpose beyond their resale value; when in doubt, see the list of [Unique Items](#unique-items).
+The most useful places to sell things are the Purgatory Black Market, the Lansk Undercity shops, the Byzanople Siege Camp Black Market, and the Mud Toad souvenir shop.
+Several items have no purpose beyond their resale value; when in doubt, see the list of [Unique Items](./things-and-stuff#unique-items).
 Keep in mind that selling something is similar to discarding it – once it leaves your inventory, it's gone.
 You can't buy unique items back from the shop you sold them to.

 All of the hint guides basically tell you to horde Dragon Stones as if they're the most precious resource on Oceana.
 I find this advice *ridiculous,* but that may be because I put so many points into *Bandage* that I'm not as reliant on magical healing.
-But because there are several spots where you can regenerate Power without using a Dragon Stone, I really only need them for deep dungeon dives.
+Because there are several spots where you can regenerate Power without using a Dragon Stone, I really only need them for deep dungeon dives.
 Also, you'll find Dragon Stones all over the place, and even if you don't, most of the good shops have them for sale and money will never really be an issue.
 So use a Stone whenever you want and don't worry about stuffing your mages' inventory full of them.
 Make sure you always have a handful, and if you can't remember where the last stash was, buy a few more.

 ### Weird Stuff